jundalisay/superb/content/en/research/smith/wealth-of-nations/book-1/chapter-11/part-2b.md

-+++
+---
+title: "Coal"
+heading: "Part 2b of Chapter 11 of Book 1"
+date: 2015-09-26
+image: "/covers/wn.jpg"
-title=  "The Raw Produce Which Not Always Affords Rent" date=  2020-01-28 image=  "/covers/wn.jpg" description=  "The value of Coal Mines is relative to the value of other fuel sources" linkb=  "/research/smith/wealth-of-nations/book-1/chapter-11/part-2a" linkbtext=  "Chapter 10 Part 2a" linkf=  "/research/smith/wealth-of-nations/book-1/chapter-11/part-2c" linkftext=  "Chapter 10 Part 2c" heading=  "Chapter 11 Part 2b" icon=  "/icons/smith.png"
+description: "The value of Coal Mines is relative to the value of other fuel sources"
-+++

-## Coal
+icon: "/icons/smith.png"
+---

 {{< s v="61" >}} The non-food produce of land which afford rent, do not afford it always.